ENAIKA/DelaniStudio/README.md

 #### Delani studio website, 21/02/2020
 #### By [E Naika](https://github.com/ENAIKA)
 ## Description
-* This is a website showing services offered by Delani studio.
+* Delani studio is a website for Delani Studio showing software deelopment services offered by the company and portfolio of previous projects worked on.
 * The user is requested to subscibe to mailchimp email marketing services.
 ## Setup/Installation Requirements
 * To run the website need a browser (for IE browsers, version 9 and above is recommended.)